Generic Name: amiodarone (A-mee-OH-da-rone)

 Do NOT use amiodarone solution if:

-- you are allergic to any ingredient in amiodarone solution, including iodine
+- you are allergic to any ingredient in amiodarone solution, including iodine, corn, or corn products

 - you have moderate to severe heart block (unless you have a pacemaker), very slow heartbeat, or shock due to serious heart problems